 This is the Immutable ID that is set by the Azure AD sync service out of the box.
 If you use a different value, then this claim must be populated with that value for each user.
 So in this case we will use the ObjectGUID attribute in AD which is unique per user

 The URI for a claim that specifies the role of a Windows user

 Start the WSO2 Identity Server and log in to the management console

-Click Resident under Identity Providers on the Main menu.
+Navigate to the Identity Providers>List in the Main menu and click Resident Identity Provider.
 Expand the Inbound Authentication Configuration section and then the WS-Federation(Passive) Configuration.

 Replace the value of the Identity Provider Entity Id with the value given for the parameter $issueruri when configuring Azure AD (configured in step 3 of this topic) , and click Update to save changes.

 Navigate to Claims>Add in the Main menu and click Add New Claim.
 Set 'User Principle' and 'ImmutableID' as claims as seen below.
 See Adding Claim Mapping for more information.

 Navigate to Claims>List and click on the http://wso2.org/claims claim dialect.
 Click on Edit for each of the claims below and untick the Supported by Default checkbox.